Sports Fundraising Ideas: Golf, Walkathon, Bike-a-Thon, Baseball & Team Fundraisers

 How do golf fundraisers work?

-Sell foursomes and sponsor packages.
-Add on-course contests (longest drive, closest to pin), mulligans, golf ball drop, wine pull, and silent auction.
-[Golf fundraiser guide](/golf-fundraiser-guide) has the full checklist, activities, and platform setup.
+Sell foursomes ($500 to $2,000 or more each) and sponsor packages.
+Add on-course contests like longest drive and closest to pin, mulligans, a golf ball drop, wine pull, and silent auction at the dinner.
+According to CharityAuctions.com platform data, sponsorship packages can account for 40% to 60% of total golf fundraiser revenue.
+See our golf fundraiser guide for the full checklist and platform setup.

 Share this answer